-Senior Attorney and Leader of the Clean Water Program
+Senior Attorney and Leader of the Water Program

 Every person has a right to clean water.
-That’s why Kelly works tirelessly to lead SELC’s Clean Water Program—a team of attorneys, policy experts, lobbyists, and communications professionals—in fighting for federal protections under the Clean Water Act.
+That’s why Kelly works tirelessly to lead SELC’s Water Program—a team of attorneys, policy experts, lobbyists, and communications professionals—in fighting for federal protections under the Clean Water Act.
 Kelly and her team work in all three branches of government—at the state and federal levels—to create, strengthen, and defend protections so that the streams, wetlands, lakes, and other waterways that families and communities depend on are healthy and clean.

 Kelly also works to keep industrial toxins out of rivers and other sources of drinking water.
 She was one of the attorneys that negotiated the settlement with the North Carolina Department of Environmental Quality requiring the Chemours Company to clean up its facility’s per- and poly-fluoroalkyl substances (PFAS) pollution.
 She also negotiated agreements with the City of Burlington requiring the city to launch the first-of-its kind investigation to identify industrial sources of PFAS pollution into its wastewater treatment plants and the source of drinking water for several downstream communities.